jaketae/jaketae.github.io/_posts/2020-07-02-gaussian-process.md

 \hat{y} \vert D = \mathcal{N}(K_*^\top K^{-1} y, K_{**} - K_*^\top K^{-1} K_*) \tag{20}
 $$

 If we use `np.linalg.inverse()` or `np.linalg.pinverse()` functions to calculate the inverse of the kernel matrix components, out life would admittedly be easy.
 However, using inversion is not only typically costly, but also prone to inaccuracy.
-Therefore, we instead opt for a safer method, namely usisng `np.linalg.solve()`.
-In doing so, we wil also be introducing some intermediate variables for clarity.
+Therefore, we instead opt for a safer method, namely using `np.linalg.solve()`.
+In doing so, we will also be introducing some intermediate variables for clarity.

 Let's begin with the expression for the posterior mean $\mu$, which is $K_*^\top K^{-1} y$.
 The underlying idea is that we can apply Cholesky decomposition on $K$, and use that as a way to circumvent the need for direct inversion.
 Let $K = L L^\top$, then